ritterim/rimdev-blog/_posts/2016-10-21-considering-hangfire-in-windows-azure-instead-of-webjobs.md

 - Call an endpoint at a particular time.
 - Push a message in Azure Service Bus.
 - Create a record into Azure Storage.
-- Trigger an Azure WebJob
+- Trigger an Azure WebJob.

 #### Development And Deployment